 “Australians culturally tend to fearlessly dive in the deep end, but the US is a very large shark infested pool, so this book will at least teach you how to swim!”

 The first two chapters of this book were released in November 2017, to coincide with our sixth birthday.
-Other important chapters will be released to the public over time as part of our charitable mission, with the remaining chapters available to members of our Private Social Network.
+Other important chapters will be released to the public over time as part of our charitable mission, with Chapters 15 onwards available to members of our Private Social Network.